If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 2. Wash Removable Components

-Spray a paper towel or clean cloth with an all-purpose cleaner and use this to wipe down the outside of your machine.
-If there are any signs of mineral scaling, use a soft toothbrush dipped in vinegar to scrub at any spots.
-Then wipe the area clean with your paper towel or cloth.
+Spray a clean cloth with an all-purpose cleaner and wipe down the entire outside of the machine.
+If you see white, crusty spots (scale) around the dispensing area, dip your soft toothbrush in vinegar and scrub them away.
+Wipe the area clean with a damp cloth.

-You will now pour 3 cups of white vinegar and 3 cups of water into the reservoir.
-Place a mug on the drip tray to catch the hot vinegar water when the Keurig starts to drip the solution in the next step.
+Pour 3 cups of white vinegar and 3 cups of water into the reservoir (a 1:1 ratio).
+Place a large mug on the drip tray to catch the hot liquid.

 10. Replace the Filter